Lesinhovski/ESP32-Tester/README.md

   *All the tests are automated except the input pins test, you'll need to test them manually when it begins.
     Input Only Pins: 34, 35, 36 and 39.

+    The test lasts between 2 and 60 seconds